sdjaeb/decker-pygame/docs/development/technical_debt.md

 ---

-# Issue: Input Handler Ignores Modal Focus
+# Issue: Input Handler Ignores Modal Focus (Status: Complete)

+**Resolution:** The `PygameInputHandler` was refactored to check the `Game._modal_stack`.
+If the stack is not empty, events are now dispatched *only* to the topmost view, correctly implementing modal behavior.
+The old logic of broadcasting events to all views has been removed.

 ## Problem